Pointscene/pointscene-api-examples/docs/Authentication.md

 Clients can be granted scoped access.
 Available scopes for client access are:
 ```
-instance-read-{id} - Read access to an instance and its entities
+instance-read-{instance_id} - Read access to an instance and its entities
-instance-write-{id} - Write access to an instance and its entities
+instance-write-{instance_id} - Write access to an instance and its entities
 instance-create - Can create a new instance
 ```